-Diagnosing dementia, along with which type of dementia somebody has, is important.
-It will ensure that the person can get the right support and treatments for their needs and can plan for their future.
-If you have concerns or suspect that your parents or elderly friends are showing symptoms of dementia, their GP is the first person to contact.
+Diagnosing dementia, along with which type of dementia somebody has ,will help ensure that they can get the right support and treatment for their needs.
+A diagnosis can also help to plan for the future.
+If you have concerns that your parent or elderly relative is showing symptoms of dementia, their GP is the first person to contact.

-If the GP also suspects dementia, then they will be referred to a memory clinic or specialist.
-It is here where they will be able to get an accurate diagnosis of the dementia.
+If the GP also suspects dementia, then they will refer your relative to a memory clinic or specialist to obtain an accurate diagnosis.
 These specialists may include old age psychiatrists, geriatricians, neurologists, clinical psychologists and memory nurses.

 - Problems with speech and reading